Lestibournes/Openbox-Applicatons-Menu/README.md

 For example, launch with:
 python obamg.py menus.json

+Currently only compatible with Python 2.7.

 Explanation of the config file:
-* global - the variables affecting the the script as a whole.

 * files - the various files to be used for input output, etc.
   * header - menus to be inserted before the applications menus.
   * footer - menus to be inserted after the applications menus.
   * output - where the output will be written (optional).
 If this parameter is not provided, the output will be written to standard output.
   * cache - the location of the cache file.
 * sources - the various sources of .desktop files.
   * snap - the root directory for snap application installs.
   * flatpak - the root directory for flatpak files.
 This will also be used for icons for flatpak applications.
-    * launchers - a comma-separated list of folders containing .desktop files in a flat structure.
+  * launchers - an array of folders containing .desktop files in a flat structure.
-  * language - a comma-separated list of languages to use for the menu, in descending order of preference.
-Can be either language_country, or just language.
-Examples: es_cl, en_ca, he, ru
-  * environments - a comma-separated list of the values that appear in ShowOnlyIn fields of .desktop files.
-Leave empty to ignore ShowOnlyIn.
-Otherwise, put in the values of the environements you want to impersonate so that hidden launchers that only show in a specific environment will appear.
-However, if you specify even one environment then only the environments you specify will have their exclusive launchers show.
+* environments - an array of the values that appear in ShowOnlyIn fields of .desktop files.
 * sorting - The direction in which to sort the menus and launchers. can be ascending or descending.
 Leave empty to not sort.
-  * icons - the parameters for the icons
-    * theme - a comma-separated list of the icon themes you want to use for the icons, in decending order of preference.
+* icons - an array of the icon themes you want to use for the icons, in decending order of preference.
+If this value is missing, it will use the GNOME icon theme.
-    * minimum - smallest icon size.
-Only has an effect when preference is smallest.
-    * maximum - biggest icon size.
-Only has an effect when preference is biggest. preference - whether icons will be as big as possible with maximum as the largest size or as small as possible with minimum as the smallest size.
-If no icon is found within the parameters then the closest size to the preferred size will be used.
-    * themes - a comma-separated list of the the base directories for the icon themes.
-For example: ~/.icons,/usr/share/icons
-    * folders - folders where icons can be found.
-These folders will be searched non-recursively, and only if an icon hasn't been found in the theme.

 * menus - a list of submenus of the applicaitons menu
   * [name] - the name of the menu
     * icon - the name of the icon to be used from the theme
-    * categories - each .desktop file has categories.
-This lists which categories will have their launchers included in this menu
+    * categories - an array of the categories who's applications will be included in this menu.
-    * exclude - which categories will not have their applications included in this menu, even if those launchers should be otherwise be included.

-This script hasn't been thoroughly tested and there are many improvements that can be made.
+    * exclude - an array of categories who's applications will be excluded from this menu.
+This overrides inclusion.